freemagee/Tymer/readme.md

 ## Notes

 *This is a legacy project.* Originally created in May 15, 2013.
 I have made changes over the years, mainly from a technology perspective.
-There is a React ([React Without JSX](https://reactjs.org/docs/react-without-jsx.html)) branch and a new branch as of August 21, 2018 that will be using the official (Create React App)[https://github.com/facebook/create-react-app].
+There is a React ([React Without JSX](https://reactjs.org/docs/react-without-jsx.html)) branch.
+But that branch was unfinished.

 The master has recently been updated to fix a bug.
 I took the liberty to fix some other issues as well so that even though it is an older technology, it still works.